 If you suspect you have a problem with bedbug infestation the first thing to do is to remove all the bedding and check it carefully.
 Also, remove any dust cover which you have over the bottom of the box springs.
 You should examine the wood framing as this is an area that many people overlook and is a common breeding ground.
 If bedbugs are left there, then they will re-affect the mattress, and your efforts would have been in vain.

 It’s also important to check the rest of your room, especially the area around the bed.
 This should include inside books and the edge of the carpet.
 Check your wardrobe, cupboards, and closet as bedbugs can attach themselves to clothing.
 In fact, check every possible area within your room at least once; this will give you peace of mind, and obviously will increase the chances of locating hidden breeding areas or those choosing to hide.

 Bed Bugs In Mattress

 Another option to consider is throwing your mattress away if you feel that it is too infested.
 However be wary of this option, because it is better to attempt getting rid of the bugs first.
-If you buy new one it could become re infested if you don’t properly clean the rest of the room.
+If you buy a new one, it could become re-infested if you don’t properly clean the rest of the room.

-Once you have cleaned your mattress it’s important to thoroughly clean the rest of the room.
+Once you have cleaned your mattress, it’s essential to clean the rest of the room thoroughly.
 Wash all bedding, soft toys and curtains at a high temperature.
 Vacuum the rest of the room, moving all furniture underneath.
-It is also a good idea to check that there’s no cracks in the plaster as bedbugs can also hide in the wall.
+It is also a good idea to check that there are no cracks in the plaster as bedbugs can also hide in the wall.